Manish Goplani

 Manish Goplani is an Indian actor.
 He is known for his portrayal of Bihaan Pandey in Thapki Pyaar Ki.

 Career

-Goplani started off by playing Rajbeer in the Zee Marudhara series Chora Tera Gaon Bada Pyaara opposite Jigyasa Singh.
-His breakthrough came when his portrayal of Bihaan Pandey and Aryan Khanna from 2015 to 2017 in Colors TV's Thapki Pyar Ki, his second consecutive show with Singh, gave him a household name.
+Goplani started off by playing Rajbeer in the Zee Marudhara series Chorre Tera Gaon Bada Pyaara.
+His breakthrough came when his portrayal of Bihaan Pandey and Aryan Khanna from 2015 to 2017 in Colors TV's Thapki Pyaar Ki, his second consecutive show with Singh, gave him a household name.

 In 2016, he played a cameo role in Yeh Vaada Raha on Zee TV.
 From 2017 to 2018, Goplani acted as Bhim Singh Bhullar in Detective Didi opposite Sonia Balani.
 He then appeared in the comedy sitcom Belan Wali Bahu as Lallan.

 In 2019, he portrayed Ghoonghru/Kshitij Agarwal/Krish Asthana in Zee TV's Aap Ke Aa Jane Se.
 From 2019 to 2020 Goplani played Dr. Saahas Banerjee in Bepanah Pyaar opposite Ishita Dutta.
+From 2023 to 2024, he is portraying Rohan Thakur in Shemaroo Umang's Ummeed Ki Roshni Shravani.

+Since June 2024, he enter the Colors TV's Suhaagan as Shlok Pandey.